sabre-io/sabre.io/source/dav/building-a-carddav-client.md

 | Ruby     | [vcard][3]

-Know of any other good vcard parsers?
+Know of any other good vCard parsers?
 Let me know so I can list them.

 XML
 ---

 CardDAV servers also use XML for various things:

-* Getting a list of all vcards
+* Getting a list of all vCards
 * Getting information about an addressbook
-* Finding out if vcards or addressbooks have changed.
+* Finding out if vCards or addressbooks have changed.

-Retain full vcards!
+Retain full vCards!
 -------------------

 Normally when integrating with new api's, you will figure out the data